bugmark/exchange/notes/andy_dev_notes.md

 - [ ] JJ Profile Pages
 - [ ] JJ Sparkline

-- [ ] FEEDBACK: separate logins for CORE, BOT and DOCFIX
-- [ ] FEEDBACK: redirect successful login to referring page
-- [ ] FEEDBACK: establish a demo page w/links to demos (CORE, BOT, DOCFIX, API)
-- [ ] FEEDBACK: link from home page to demo page
 - [ ] FEEDBACK: write a demo script
+- [ ] FEEDBACK: add a link from /experiments to the demo script
-- [ ] FEEDBACK: make a feature script that follows the demo
+- [ ] FEEDBACK: make a feature spec that follows the demo
 - [ ] FEEDBACK: record screencast demo with Kazam
 - [ ] FEEDBACK: post screencast demo to production demo page (host on YouTube?)
 - [ ] FEEDBACK: make a new offer attempt to cross immediately